Home > Download > Emergency Preparedness Guide

 When an evacuation order is issued, the JTA provides free transportation to local shelters until it is no longer safe to do so.
 This includes JTA buses and transportation resources for those with special needs.
 During that time, you will see JTA buses marked “Evacuation Shuttles” stationed at designated pick-up locations at the Beaches and Baldwin that will take you to local shelters.
 Additional Evacuation Shuttles will also be deployed on JTA bus routes for those who do not live in those areas.

-As you prepare for the Atlantic Hurricane Season and build your emergency kits, know that the JTA will be there for you during times of need.
+As you prepare for the Atlantic Hurricane Season, and build your emergency kits, know that the JTA will be there for your during times of need.
 You can locate these and other resources in this Guide, and at www.jtafla.com.
-Thank you for putting your trust in the JTA.

 Nathaniel P. Ford Sr.